Home » Blog » December 2025 Class Notes

 December 2025 Class Notes

 From Nov.
-28-30, Elizabeth Albert (C ’00) and Jeremy Blaustein (C ’06) performed in the Columbus Association of Performing Arts “A Christmas Carol” at Ohio Theatre in Columbus, Ohio.
+28-30, Elizabeth Albert (C ’00) and Jeremy Blaustein (C ’06) performed in the Columbus Association of Performing Arts “A Christmas Carol” at the Ohio Theatre in Columbus, Ohio.

-Kristi Schoenfelder (HP ’11) started a Parkinson’s disease support group at Sheltering Arms in Richmond, Virginia, where she has worked for over 11 years in inpatient and outpatient physical therapy settings.
+Kristi Schoenfelder (HP ’11) recently started a Parkinson’s disease support group at Sheltering Arms in Richmond, Virginia, where she has worked for over 11 years in inpatient and outpatient physical therapy settings.

 Mackenzie Enterline (AS ’18, HP ’19) was awarded the Virginia Athletic Trainers’ Association Secondary Athletic Trainer of the Year.

 On May 10, McKenzie Mathis (AS ’20, HP ’23) married Mason Caldwell (B ’22, ’23) at 6 Pastures Farm in Winchester, Virginia.
-In the wedding party were Zackary Mathis (B ’22, E ’24), Matthew Allen (B ’21) and Dallas Khalil (AS ’24).
+Zackary Mathis (B ’22, E ’24), Matthew Allen (B ’21) and Dallas Khalil (AS ’24) were in the wedding party.
 (Pictured right)

 Brody Grant (C ’21) performed in a staged reading of the new play The Innumerable Ponies of Malachy Moore with the LAByrinth Theater Company at The Public Theater in New York City, New York.